GEORGE HARVEY 1891-1918

 Death and Burial

 The cause of death was influenza and acute pneumonia certified by Dr Anderson.
 The death certificate confirms that George worked as a coal miner and was a private serving with the West Yorks.
 Regiment.
 His father-in-law, H. Spark informed the registrar of his death.
-Presumably, he is buried in Cockfield cemetery but to date, his headstone, burial plot has not been found.
+He is buried in an unmarked plot in Cockfield cemetery which has been identified by local historian, John Hallimond.

 Private George Harvey is commemorated on the Cockfield War Memorial.

-Having spoken to the known living relative and received his agreement, we contacted the CWGC to see whether George Harvey was eligible for a CWGC headstone.
+Having spoken a known relative and received his agreement, we contacted the CWGC to see whether George Harvey was eligible for a CWGC headstone.
 The reply dated 9 April 2020 is given below.
-George Harvey is not eligible.
+Unfortunately, George Harvey is not eligible.

 “I can confirm that we have now received an adjudication on the case of Private George Harvey, 54398 which states that unfortunately he has not been accepted for commemoration as a war casualty.